-All V6 models Turn the fog lights on and off by turning the switch next to the headlight switch.
+U.S. V6 models and Canadian EX-L V6 model Turn the fog lights on and off by turning the switch next to the headlight switch.

 You can use the fog lights only when the headlights are on low beam.
 With the light switch in the AUTO position (if equipped), you can also use the fog lights when the headlights turn on automatically.
 They will go off when the headlights turn off, or the daytime running lights are on.